 How Do Concussions Typically Occur?

-Usually from a strong blow to the head, but a concussion can also result when the head and upper body are shaken violently.
-The injury, which can happen to anyone during any accident involving the upper body, transpires when the soft tissue of the brain forcefully knocks against the inner walls of the skull.
+Usually from a strong blow to the head, but a concussion can also result when the head and upper body shake violently.
+The injury, which can happen to anyone during any accident involving the upper body.
+This transpires when the soft tissue of the brain forcefully knocks against the inner walls of the skull.